 On September 29, 1780, the location that is now the orchard saw the passage of the Overmountain Men, coming from settlements in Indian Territory.
 During the rail building era of the late 1800's, the geography dictated this site would be perfect for a railroad.
 1908 saw the completion of the Clinchfield Railroad.
 The last piece was the Clinchfield loops, consisting of 18 tunnels in 13 miles of track and built beside and below the orchard.
 It was the 'engineering wonder of the 20th century' when finally done.

 The name Altapass is a railroad gift.
 Alta meaning high, and pass noting McKinney Gap were combined by the railroad to name the community which grew as a resort near the Blue Ridge Tunnel.
-The community disappeared as quickly when the Clinchfield discontinued passenger service and the highway went through Gillespie Gap, bypassing McKinney.
+The community disappeared as quickly when the Clinchfield discontinued passenger service.

 When the railroad building was done, the Clinchfield Railroad turned the land it owned above the tracks near the Blue Ridge Tunnel into The Orchard.
 The land above the Loops was particularly well suited to apple growing, thanks to its geography.
 Located on a southeast-facing slope, the Orchard is 'frost free' most of the time.
-State champion apples were grown repeatedly at the Orchard, and at its peak 125,000 bushels of apples a year were packed and shipped out on the Clinchfield.
+Its peak of 125,000 bushels of apples a year were shipped on the Clinchfield.

 When the Blue Ridge Parkway chose its path, it too followed the ancient buffalo track and came through the middle of the Orchard, dividing it in half.
 The momentum for the Orchard was lost, and it began to decline.
-Neighbors despaired the loss and braced for the expected development of this beautiful place.
 The wild growth of the trees became a sadness for Parkway travelers.
 When it was offered for sale in 1994, Kit Trubey bought the land and her brother Bill Carson with his wife Judy started the preservation of the place, including its apples and its memories.
 The half of the Orchard that lies above the Blue Ridge Parkway has been sold to the Parkway, to assure its perpetual preservation.
 The remaining land will be protected by conservation easement.

 Enjoy mountain music and dancing.